To request inclusion of your local peace and social justice action, please email BerkSpeak@gmail.com.

 https://berkeleyca.gov/sites/default/files/legislative-body-meeting-agendas/2026-02-19 Agenda Packet – Public Safety.pdf

-2. Flock item (this is the original item from last September that was postponed to this month):
+2. Flock item (this is the item from March 24 that was continued to May 7; scroll down to item 26):